MiM in Finance

 Scholarships and financial aid can be critical factors when it comes to embarking on a master’s programme, so we aim to make the process as simple as possible.
 All candidates who are accepted are automatically considered for an EDHEC scholarship.
 The decision of the Scholarship Committee will be conveyed by email in tandem with the admissions decision.
 No additional documentation is required, other than for scholarships marked with an asterisk (*).

-The EDHEC Academic Excellence Scholarship offers high-potential candidates up to a 50% reduction in their tuition fees.
+The EDHEC Academic Excellence Scholarship offers high-potential candidates up to a 50% reduction on their tuition fees.
 The scholarship supports high-profile candidates based on the excellence of their academic profile, extensive experience and/or extracurricular activities.

 Application deadline:

-- June 16th for MSc
+• 7 June for MSc

-- June 23rd for MiM
+• 23 June for MiM

 A select range of country and sector-specific scholarships are also available:

-- Who can apply?
+• Who can apply?
 During our admissions process, we take into account the context in which applicants have achieved their academic qualifications.
 If your application is accepted, you will be notified simultaneously as to whether you have been granted an EDHEC Refugee or Conflict Zone scholarship.

-- How to apply: Students who wish to apply for the EDHEC Make an Impact Scholarship must submit an essay of 1,000 to 1,500 words along with their application, detailing their career plan.
+• How to apply: Students who wish to apply for the EDHEC Make an Impact Scholarship must submit an essay of 1,000 to 1,500 words along with their application, detailing their career plan.
 The essay should describe their prior experience, explain how the Master of their choice will contribute to their career plan, and detail their personal motivation for making an impact on the United Nations Sustainable Development Goals (SDGs) throughout their career.

-- Who can apply: Chinese students who have been accepted into an EDHEC Master's programme with high scores from the Selection Committee.
+• Who can apply: Chinese students who have been accepted into an EDHEC Master's programme with high scores from the Selection Committee.

-- How to apply: Students who wish to apply for this scholarship should write an essay describing their prior experience, explaining how the Master of their choice will contribute to their career plan.
+• How to apply: Students who wish to apply for this scholarship should write an essay describing their prior experience, explaining how the Master of their choice will contribute to their career plan.
 Applicants to this scheme will be invited to participate in an online interview.

-- Deadline: 15 May.
+• Deadline: 15 May.

 EDHEC scholarships cannot be combined.

-- The EDHEC-French Embassy Co-Financed Scholarship in India is a joint initiative of EDHEC Business School and the Embassy of France in India.
+• The EDHEC-French Embassy Co-Financed Scholarship in India is a joint initiative of EDHEC Business School and the Embassy of France in India.
 This scholarship is offered to two Indian students (two 50% scholarships for MiM Programmes) with excellent academic backgrounds and clear career objectives.

-- Who can apply: Indian students who have been accepted into EDHEC's Master in Management programmes with high scores from our Selection Committee.
+• Who can apply: Indian students who have been accepted into EDHEC's Master in Management programmes with high scores from our Selection Committee.

-- How to apply and application deadline: Students must complete their application by 15 May and, if accepted, confirm their place by 31 May.
+• How to apply and application deadline: Students must complete their application by 15 May and, if accepted, confirm their place by 31 May.

-- More information: Please contact EDHEC Country Manager for India Nilesh Gaikwad at [email protected].
+• More information: Please contact EDHEC Country Manager for India Nilesh Gaikwad at [email protected].

 Through strong, established partnerships with local and international bodies, EDHEC has secured a number of grants and financial aid to help talented students embark on their dream academic programme.